25.9 C

 0

-Charges for violations of Section 5 (sale of illegal drugs) and Section 11 (possession of illegal drugs) under Article II of Republic Act 9165, the Comprehensive Dangerous Drugs Act of 2002, have been filed at the Provincial Prosecutor’s Office in Ormoc City.
+They now face charges for violating Sections 5 (sale of illegal drugs) and 11 (possession of illegal drugs) of Article II of Republic Act 9165, or the Comprehensive Dangerous Drugs Act of 2002.
+They are currently detained at the PDEA detention facility in Palo, Leyte.

 (ROBERT DEJON)